DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-2/spring-week-2-ect-research-and-practice-summary.md

 ### Case study B: Modelling and scaffolding

-#### Vashti’s use of modelling and scaffolds to support writing in Year 4
+#### Vashti's use of modelling and scaffolds to support writing in Year 4

 To ensure she was developing her practice effectively, Vashti devised this evaluative inquiry question:

-- how can I use ‘speaking sentences’ well, over the space of two terms, to reduce the prevalence of basic errors in written literacy among pupils with a Speech, Language and Communication Need (SpLCN) in Year 4?
+- how can I use 'speaking sentences' well, over the space of two terms, to reduce the prevalence of basic errors in written literacy among pupils with a Speech, Language and Communication Need (SpLCN) in Year 4?

 Vashti considered the following evidence she already had to hand:

 - data from her marking of writing assessments from the target class
-- data from her colleagues’ marking of writing assessments from her control group, the two other year 4 classes (they record such data centrally in her school)
+- data from her colleagues' marking of writing assessments from her control group, the two other year 4 classes (they record such data centrally in her school)
-- personal reflections and observations generated through dialogue in her mentor meetings, and recorded in her Learning Log Additionally, she held a short 5-minute ‘focus group’ with the 4 target pupils at the start and end of the intervention.
+- personal reflections and observations generated through dialogue in her mentor meetings, and recorded in her Learning Log Additionally, she held a short 5-minute 'focus group' with the 4 target pupils at the start and end of the intervention.

 #### Further adjustments